-INTRODUCTION
+1 INTRODUCTION

-Deep learning's performance in various machine learning tasks [96, 120, 145, 168, 170, 203] has been extensively recognized in recent decades, with amazing success on Euclidean data.
-In recent decades, a slew of new applications have emerged in which effective information analysis boils down to the non-Euclidean geometry of data represented by a graph, such as social networks [119], transportation networks [21], spread of epidemic disease [156], brain's neuronal networks [148], gene data on biological regulatory networks [58], telecommunication networks [66], and knowledge graph [137].
-Previous deep learning algorithms, such as convolutional and recurrent neural networks, couldn't handle such non-Euclidean problems on graph-structured data.
-Modeling data using a graph is difficult because graph data is irregular, i.e., each graph has a different number of nodes and each node in a graph has a varied number of neighbors, making some operations like convolutions inapplicable to the network structure.
+Deep learning's performance in various machine learning tasks [1-6] has been extensively recognized in recent decades, with amazing success on Euclidean data.
+In recent decades, a slew of new applications have emerged in which effective information analysis boils down to the non-Euclidean geometry of data represented by a graph, such as social networks, transportation networks, spread of epidemic disease, brain's neuronal networks, gene data on biological regulatory networks, telecommunication networks, and knowledge graph.
+Previous deep learning algorithms, such as convolutional and recurrent neural networks, could not handle such non-Euclidean problems on graph-structured data.
+Modeling data using a graph is difficult, because graph data is irregular, i.e., each graph has a different number of nodes, and each node in a graph has a varied number of neighbors, making some operations like convolutions inapplicable to the network structure.

-There has recently been a surge growing interest in applying deep learning to graph data.
+There has recently been a surge in growing interest in applying deep learning to graph data.
 Inspired by deep learning's success, principles from deep learning models are used to handle the graph's inherent complexity.
-This growing trend has piqued the interest of the machine learning community, and a huge number of graph neural networks (GNN) models have been proposed based on diverse theories [14, 38, 62, 87, 114, 188] and grouped into coarse-grained groupings like the spectral [88, 155, 204, 230, 234] and spatial [14, 87, 188] domains.
-GNNs have seen rising popularity recently for learning graph representations and quickly spread out to many application domains, such as physics [7, 113], chemistry [35, 57], knowledge graph [13, 211, 220, 229], recommender systems [49, 70, 193, 202], computer vision [78, 104, 131], natural language processing [20, 182, 200], combinatorial optimization [41, 80, 174], traffic network [39, 45, 103, 219], program representation [64, 198, 236], social network [24, 163, 202].
+This growing trend has piqued the interest of the machine learning community, and a huge number of graph neural networks (GNN) models have been proposed based on diverse theories [7-12] and grouped into coarse-grained groupings such as the spectral [13-17] and spatial [10-12] domains.
+GNNs have seen rising popularity recently for learning graph representations and quickly spread out to many application domains, such as physics [18, 19], chemistry [20, 21], knowledge graph [22-25], recommender systems [26-29], computer vision [30-32], natural language processing [33-35], combinatorial optimization [36-38], traffic network [39-42], program representation [43-45], social network [26, 46, 47].
 However, current research in methodology has not translated into a clear understanding of the mechanisms involved, nor has it given us insight into GNNs' effectiveness or physical meaning.
 As a result, several consequences will occur: (1) There is no underlying principle that connects all GNNs, which also limits their growth.
-(2) In high-stakes applications such as drug development, GNN models may carry potentially hazardous unknowns since they are black boxes.
+(2) In high-stakes applications such as drug development, GNN models may carry potentially hazardous unknowns, since they are black boxes.
 Consequently, the necessity of dissecting GNNs is highlighted, thereby driving academics to hunt for a more universal framework.
-The main problem is that existing GNN models use a variety of techniques, including random walks [71, 85, 164], PageRank [30, 54, 115, 116], attention models [112, 118, 188], low-pass filters [29, 158], and message forwarding [81, 82].
-Some preliminary research can only explain a few GNNs methods [82, 209, 222], leaving the majority of GNN unaccounted for.
-Previous GNNs surveys have dealt mostly with classifying several existing models into multiple categories and expanding on each category individually, with no regard to the interrelationships between them [88, 155, 204, 230, 234].
+The main problem is that existing GNN models use a variety of techniques, including random walks [48-50], PageRank [51-54], attention models [12, 55, 56], low-pass filters [57, 58], and message forwarding [59, 60].
+Some preliminary research can only explain a few GNNs methods [59, 61, 62], leaving the majority of GNN unaccounted for.
+Previous GNNs surveys have dealt mostly with classifying several existing models into multiple categories and expanding on each category individually, with no regard to the interrelationships between them [13-17].

-This research 1 aims to provide a coherent framework for generalizing GNNs by bridging the divide between seemingly unrelated works in the spatial and spectral domains, as well as by linking methods within each domain.
+This research1 aims to provide a coherent framework for generalizing GNNs by bridging the divide between seemingly unrelated works in the spatial and spectral domains, as well as by linking methods within each domain.
 The study will build a unified theoretical framework that encompasses diverse GNNs.
 Our research is novel in that it connects disparate GNN models, allowing for direct rethinking and comparison of all GNN models.